- Doctor of Philosophy (Rehabilitation Science)

 - PT 852 Electro-Physical Agents

-- Sandra Ezepue (DSc – Rehabilitation and Health Leadership Program) – TBD
+- Sandra Ezepue (DSc – Rehabilitation and Health Leadership) – TBD

 - Miles Lambert (MSc – Rehabilitation Science) – TBD

-- Physical Activity Together for MS (PAT-MS): Pilot trial of a dyadic physical activity intervention for people with moderate-to-severe multiple sclerosis and their caregivers.
+- PAT-MS: Physical Activity Together for people with MS and their care-partners

 - CARE-CO: Co-creating a wellness research agenda for caregivers of persons with disabilities.

-- Project ReACT: Examining Resilience Among multiple sclerosis Caregivers over Time.
+- ReACT: Examining Resilience Among multiple sclerosis Caregivers over Time.